Pinus halepensis: Uses

+Local cuisines

-The resin of the Aleppo pine is used to flavor the Greek wine retsina.
+The resin of the Aleppo pine is used to flavour the Greek wine retsina.

 From the pine nuts of the Aleppo pine is made a pudding called asidet zgougou in the Tunisian dialect; it is served in bowls, covered with cream, and topped with almonds and small candies.

 The Maltese dessert prinjolata is also prepared using these pine nuts, both in its filling as well as a topping.